Updated on: 3/6/2019

 The Rights Of DUI Accident Victims

-When a drunk driver causes injuries, oftentimes those damages are severe and costly.
+When a person is injured in an accident with a drunk driver, oftentimes the total damages suffered by the victim are severe and costly.
 As those medical expenses rise, the insurance company of a drunk driver may try and fight the claim or present a settlement offer that is far below what you believe is reasonable.
 In situations such as these, it is smart to have an experienced personal injury attorney on your side.

 If you or a loved one wants to bring a claim against a drunk driver, that will happen in civil court.
 You may have some liability protection that can help pay for expenses, but it is usually the at-fault driver’s insurance company that will foot the bill.
 If the DUI driver doesn’t have insurance, you may be able to sue them directly, but many people do not have the savings to pay the damages out-of-pocket.
 Uninsured Motorist Coverage can be of help, a policy that your own insurance company pays.
 The Washington State Crime Victim Compensation Program can also be of assistance.